-Architecture Speaks! lecture series will continue with a talk by Sheila Kennedy on Wednesday 29 January 2020 (link to event), and a lecture by Dirk Somers on Wednesday 12 February 2020 (link to event).
+Architecture Speaks! lecture series will continue with a talk by Sheila Kennedy on Wednesday 29 January 2020 (link to the event on our site), and a lecture by Dirk Somers on Wednesday 12 February 2020 (link to the event on our site).
 Lectures in the evenings at the Museum of Finnish Architecture are open for all with a museum ticket or a museum card.
 Architecture Speaks! is organised in collaboration with Aalto University, Museum of Finnish Architecture and Archinfo Finland.

 Links to the architecture offices of Architecture Speaks! speakers

 Thomas Kröger Architekten